rezzcode/zoea-opensource/CONTRIBUTING.md

 ## Need Help?

-No worries—this is a learning space.
+No worries, this is a learning space.
 If you're unsure how to start, visit the `guides/` directory or ask a question in the Discussions tab.

 ## Thank You